 Inventory management is simplified with a 3PL because they handle the organization, real-time tracking, and handling of product for you.
 Additionally, different 3PLs have various tools and integrated systems to handle everything from returns to EDI compliance.

 Ecommerce fulfillment becomes more challenging to manage as your business grows.
 By outsourcing fulfillment, you can get time back to focus on the tasks that drive new customers to your website and bring in ecommerce sales.

-You no longer have to complete manual tasks as 3PLs help you automate logistics processes for everything from ecommerce order tracking to initiating a return, so you don’t have to think about it.
+You no longer have to complete manual tasks as 3PLs help you automate shipping and logistics processes for everything from ecommerce order tracking to initiating a return, so you don’t have to think about it.

 Since outsourcing fulfillment to ShipBob, ecommerce businesses have experienced the following:

 - Saved 120+ hours per week across 3 employees

 - Grew their business 291% in 3 years